to South African Citizens in the Event a South African is Arrested or Jailed Abroad

 / Dual nationals / Legal Instrument / Location

-Under the Vienna Convention on Consular Relations (1963), which is the accepted standard for all member countries, persons who have been arrested outside their own country must have access to their consular representative.
+Under the Vienna Convention on Consular Relations (1963), which is the accepted standard for all member countries, persons who have been arrested outside their own country must be given access to their consular representative.
 South Africans in this situation must immediately request the authorities to allow them to contact the South African Representative in that country.
-Alternatively, somebody can contact the South African Representative in that country or the Chief Directorate Consular Services of the Department in Pretoria on your behalf.
+Alternatively, somebody can contact the South African Representative (South African Embassies/Consulates/High Commissions are referred to as “missions”) in that country or the Chief Directorate Consular Services of the Department in Pretoria on your behalf.

 What Consular Officers can